farazabir/slackbot/readme.md

 # Slackbot

+## Beta version : 1.0.0

-This project is a bot for slack that will send a message when a new row added on googlesheet.
+This project is a bot for slack that will send a message when a new row added on googlesheet.(For Drag me)

 Prerequisites
 Python 3.8+